dherrera1911/dherrera1911.github.io/_posts/2024-08-21-constrained-learning-with-pytorch-parametrizations.md

 Formalism of parametrizations
 ---------------------

-It is evident that updating the parameter in the direction of the negative gradient will usually lead to a point that is not in the circle.
+We see that updating the parameter in the direction of the negative gradient will usually lead us to break the constraint, which in this case is to stay in the circle.
 So, how can we update the parameter in such a way that it remains on the circle?

 An intuitive alternative is to project $$\theta$$ back onto the unit circle by $$\theta \leftarrow \theta / \| \theta \|$$ after each update.
-However, doing this naively might introduce problems (e.g. messing up momentum terms in the optimizer).
-Also, while projecting onto the circle is straightforward, other constraints might be more complicated to project $$\theta$$ to once we left the set $$C$$, so we need a more general approach.
+However, doing this naively can introduce problems.
+Also, while projecting onto the circle is straightforward, projecting onto other constraint sets might be more difficult.
+Parametrizations provide us with a more general approach.

 Parametrizations also involve projecting onto the set
 $$C$$, but in a more principled way.
 The idea is to